practical-scientific-computing/practical-scientific-computing.github.io/mathematica/01-Basics.md

 ## Help Menus

-The built-in Help in Mathematica is amazing.
-If you don't know what something does or how it's used, either press F1 or use ?
+The built-in Help in *Mathematica* is amazing.
+If you don't know what something does or how it's used, either press F1 or use `?` with the function name:

 ```
 ?LegendreP
 ```

-You can find more information by using ?? before the function
+You can find more information by using `??` before the function:

 ```
 ??
 Plot
 ```

-`*` is a wildcard
+`*` is a wildcard; `Plot*`, for example, will return every function which starts with the characters "Plot".
+You can use two of them at once as well:

 ```
 ?*Bessel*